 1. Paracetamol (acetaminophen)

-Paracetamol should be given to babies under the age of one month only after doctor consultation Tylenol should be given to babies under the age of one month only after doctor consultation (2).
+Paracetamol should be given to babies under the age of one month only after doctor consultation (2).
 Also, never give more than the prescribed dosage.
+After thorough medical guidance, old children can take this drug in liquid, tablet, capsule, or chewable form.

-Paracetamol is most commonly used, generally safe and has few side-effects.
+Paracetamol is most commonly used, generally safe, and has few side effects.
 However, overdosing can cause liver toxicity.
 So, special care should be taken while administering this drug to children who are malnourished and on cytochrome P 450 enzyme-inducing drugs (3).

 Ibuprofen (Motrin, Avdil) is a nonsteroidal anti-inflammatory drug (NSAID), and is considered as a safe painkiller for children.
 It usually helps to decrease swelling, relieve pain and reduce fever in children older than three months or those who weigh 5kg or more.

 Ibuprofen is not suitable for children who have asthma, kidney, or liver disease (4).
 So, always consult your doctor before giving ibuprofen to your child.